postmates/PMKVObserver/README.md

 #### v3.0.2 (2018-05-22)

-* Squelch some warnings when buliding with CocoaPods.
+* Squelch some warnings when building with CocoaPods.

 #### v3.0.1 (2017-09-13)